 Education in Medicine notes that doctors should effectively use Internet resources available to them.
-Medicine works better when both patients and doctors read and analyze increasing available new data.
+Medicine works better when both patients and doctors read and analyze new data.
 Patients who have firsthand familiarity with their problems can often bring important research they have uncovered to their doctors, aiding in both diagnosis and treatment.
 When dealing with illness and many other problems that need to be solved, we’re seeking to identify both cause and solution.

 Google changes thought patterns – an evolutionary enhancement